GS-ROR$^2$: Bidirectional-guided 3DGS and SDF for Reflective Object Relighting and Reconstruction: Results

 \subsection{Ablation study}

 We conduct ablation studies on the key components of our model on the Glossy Blender dataset.
 The mean relighting PSNR and SSIM are presented in the \tabref{tab:ab}.
 We can see a consistent improvement when we employ new components to the model.
-We start from a baseline that first computes colors for Gaussians and alpha blends them as in 3DGS.
+We start from a baseline that first computes colors for Gaussians and alpha-blends them as in 3DGS.
 As shown in the 1st column in \figref{fig:ablation}, the baseline cannot render a reflective surface and provide the result with obvious artifacts due to the blending issue discussed in \secref{sec:defer}.

-\paragraph{Deferred Gaussian pipeline} After applying the deferred Gaussian pipeline, this variant provides a more specular result.
+\paragraph{Deferred Gaussian splatting pipeline} After applying the deferred Gaussian splatting pipeline, this variant provides a more specular result.
 However, due to the erroneous normal, the surface reflects light from the wrong directions, shown in the 2nd column of \figref{fig:ablation}.
+We observe more artifacts from the deferred results, for the pixel color from deferred shading corresponds to one shading point on the estimated surface while the one from forward shading is a combination of rendered colors of multiple Gaussians.
+The deferred formulation leaves less freedom for individual Gaussians to overfit.
+Consequently, more Gaussian outliers are generated to overfit sharp highlights, causing additional artifacts.
+Nevertheless, the deferred shading is necessary for specular materials (\secref{sec:defer}), and its issue has been solved in our full model.

 \paragraph{TensoSDF incorporation} Then, we incorporate the TensoSDF and utilize its priors to regularize the geometry.
-The model without TensoSDF is vulnerable to the local minima and overfits under the training light condition, leading to erroneous geometry estimation.
-After employing the TensoSDF (3rd column in \figref{fig:ablation}), the model mitigates the ambiguity between material and geometry and predicts a reasonable normal.
-We also validate the effectiveness of our mutual supervision by comparing it to supervision by a pretrained TensoSDF.
+The model without TensoSDF is vulnerable to local minima and overfits under the training light condition, leading to erroneous geometry estimation.
+After employing the TensoSDF (3rd column in \figref{fig:ablation}), the model mitigates the ambiguity between material and geometry, thus predicting reasonable normal and material parameters (\eg roughness).
+We validate the effectiveness of our mutual supervision by comparing it to supervision by a pretrained TensoSDF.
 As shown in \tabref{tab:sdf_pre}, although using the pretrained TensoSDF for supervision could improve the quality slightly, it needs 5 hours for TensoSDF training.
+Optimizing GS with full-resolution SDF, as in GSDF, also improves the performance, increasing 40\% (+8.5GB) memory usage.
 In contrast, our method achieves a balance between performance and efficiency.
+Besides, our method preserves the details while SDF-based methods fail, as shown in \figref{fig:sdfvsgs} (see the cat whisker), revealing the benefits of our Gaussian representation.